LSE MY457: Causal Inference for Observational and Experimental Studies

 1. Causal Frameworks

 We then introduce the potential outcomes framework, which will provide the technical foundations that are used throughout the rest of the class.
-We will also briefly introduce the graphical approach to causal inference.
+We will also briefly introduce the graphical model for causal inference.

 Lecture